giriaman610/Music-Store-Analysis-SQL/README.md

 ## Findings

-- **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+- **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as rock,classic and other diffrent genres etc.
 - **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
 - **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
 - **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.